fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 ## Implementing Membership Inference Attacks
 There are several tools for implementing membership inference attacks.
 The two that I am most familiar with are the IBM-ART framework that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Memberhip Inference]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack).
 For my purposes (mainly trying to quantify privacy of a given model), so far, the TensorFlow version has proven more useful, as on my use cases, the attacks were more successful.
 Therefore, we are going to look on an implementation of membership inference attacks with TensorFlow Privacy in the following.
+Similar as last time, I uploaded you a notebook with my entire [code]().

 ### TensorFlow Privacy’s Membership Inference-Framework
 In my opinion, the usability of TensorFlow Privacy’s Membership Inference attack has had its ups and downs in the last months.
 For a long time, TensorFlow Privacy used to work with TensorFlow version 1 only.
 For me, this included a lot of hassle by continuously changing between virtual environments with TensorFlow version 1 and 2 in order to take the maximum capabilities out of both.